jamesleoreyes/jamesleoreyes/README.md

 # Hey, I'm James 👋

-I build real apps that solve real problems and learn whatever it takes to ship.
+I focus on building meaningful, useful apps and learn whatever it takes to ship.

 Currently focused on creating polished, meaningful projects across web, mobile, and backend.